 This means a student with application number 1, the best possible number, who lists “Any BOB” and then “BOB Premier” will most likely not be assigned a premier room.
-She will be assigned the last space in the house because she is willing to accept “any” space.
-Likewise, if the student with application number 1 was to list “Any Branner” and then “Branner Single” she could end up in a Branner Triple.
-She will be assigned the last space in the house because she is willing to accept “any” assignment.
+They will be assigned the last space in the house because they are willing to accept “any” space.
+Likewise, if the student with application number 1 was to list “Any Branner” and then “Branner Single” they could end up in a Branner Triple.
+They will be assigned the last space in the house because they are willing to accept “any” assignment.

 Students should never list an “any” choice before a specific choice.

 Students will lose their work if they do not submit their applications within thirty minutes.
 Students can submit their applications and then make edits to those applications up until the Draw deadline.